ozalieg/Thesis/0.1.0/content/DesignAndImplementation.typ

 and file writing subsystems:

 #figure(
-image("./SequenceDiagram_TempGen.png", width: 143%),
+image("./SequenceDiagram_TempGen.png", width: 130%),
 caption: [Sequence Diagram - Jayvee Template Generation], ) <sequence_diagram_tempgen>

 The sequence diagram above delineates the end‑to‑end implementation workflow of the Jayvee Template Generation Script, tracing each interaction from the moment a user initiates the process through to the successful creation of a Jayvee template.
-Upon clicking “Select CSV,” “Enter URL,” or “Select Links File,” the #abbr.a[GUI] component immediately locks the interface and begins logging progress to prevent conflicting inputs during execution.
+Upon clicking “Select CSV,” “Enter URL,” or “Select Links File,” the #abbr.a[CLI] component immediately locks the interface and begins logging progress to prevent conflicting inputs during execution.
-In the case of a single file or direct URL, the #abbr.a[GUI] delegates control to the Input Management module, which either prompts for a file or accepts the URL before normalizing and processing the data source.
+In the case of a single file or direct URL, the #abbr.a[CLI] delegates control to the Input Management module, which either prompts for a file or accepts the URL before normalizing and processing the data source.
  If a links file is chosen, the Input Management module reads each link in turn, invoking the same processing routine for every entry in the batch.